 The FO says that members can save, borrow, and repay their loans every week.
+It is no longer to restrict this to once every four weeks.

 The VSLA is then asked what their priorities for loans will be.
 The FO explains that this is to help avoid disputes when there is not enough money in the Loan Fund to satisfy people's needs.
 The members must decide which loans will receive the highest priority, the next highest priority and the lowest.